 - up to 5 counseling sessions.

 As a medical provider, you should have SAVE Fund applications on site.
 Please help each victim seeking SAVE Fund assistance complete a short portion of the form.
-You must then complete the remainder of the form and submit the application, along with an itemized bill, to the Crime Victims’ Services Division (CVSD).
+You must then complete the remainder of the form and submit the application, along with an itemized bill, to the Crime Victim and Survivor Services Division (CVSSD).

 Maximum Benefits for SAVE Fund Services